maiska/qubes-doc.rtd/introduction/faq.rst

 the live version of this site on the Web.
-Instead, if you want to obtain your own trustworthy copy of this website in a secure way, you should clone our `website repo <https://github.com/QubesOS/qubesos.github.io>`__, :doc:`verify the PGP signatures on the commits and/or tags </project-security/verifying-signatures.html#how-to-verify-signatures-on-git-repository-tags-and-commits>` signed by the `doc-signing keys <https://github.com/QubesOS/qubes-secpack/tree/master/keys/doc-signing>`__ (which indicates that the content has undergone :doc:`review </developer/general/how-to-edit-the-documentation.html#security>`), then either `render the site on your local machine <https://github.com/QubesOS/qubesos.github.io/blob/master/README.md#instructions>`__ or simply read the source, the vast majority of which was `intentionally
+Instead, if you want to obtain your own trustworthy copy of this website in a secure way, you should clone our `website repo <https://github.com/QubesOS/qubesos.github.io>`__, :ref:`verify the PGP signatures on the commits and/or tags </project-security/verifying-signatures:how-to-verify-signatures-on-git-repository-tags-and-commits>` signed by the `doc-signing keys <https://github.com/QubesOS/qubes-secpack/tree/master/keys/doc-signing>`__ (which indicates that the content has undergone :ref:`review </developer/general/how-to-edit-the-documentation:security>`), then either `render the site on your local machine <https://github.com/QubesOS/qubesos.github.io/blob/master/README.md#instructions>`__ or simply read the source, the vast majority of which was `intentionally